Availity/sdk-js/docusaurus/docs/recipes/proxy.md

 ## Example

 Below is an example `App` component where we create a proxy, and then call it.
 Note the `X-Availity-Customer-ID` header passed in the proxyApi.query config.
 This header is required for all outbound proxy calls.
+For more information see [`X-Availity-Customer-ID`](../api/axios-resources.md#x-availity-customer-id-header).

 ### Adding API Code Snippet